Deploying Hive Gateway to Google Cloud Platform

 Installation

-npm i @google-cloud/functions-framework @graphql-hive/gateway graphql
+npm i @google-cloud/functions-framework @graphql-hive/gateway-runtime graphql

 Don’t forget to add the main